untoed/hello-world/README.md

 My surreal ambitions should not have been left to unconquerable dreams.
 As far as physics will upstand my usurped limitations, my dreams are beyond the greatest of ambitions.
-To adaptably change a dying planet with unbeknownst, yet irreversible effect is to allow my virtual realities to materialize from its unfortunate mentality.
+To adaptably change a dying planet with unbeknownst, yet irreversible effect is to allow forth my own virtual realities to materialize from its unfortunate mentality.